 - You can view your waitlist position number on the “Schedule” page after adding to the waitlist.
 If you're waiting for your major status to update to COMM, you'll rank higher on the waitlist once it is updated.

-I can see some spaces in the class on GOLD, but it won’t let me add.
+I can see some spaces in the class on GOLD, but it won’t let me enroll.
 How do I get one of those spaces?

 I want to switch my discussion section, but the class is closed on GOLD or the section I want is full.
 Do I put my name on the waitlist?

-I did not put my name on the waitlist before it closed, because I only just realized that I need/want to take this class.
+I did not add myself to the waitlist before it closed, because I only just realized that I need/want to take this class.
 Can I still crash the class on the first day?

 A: You may attend lecture the first day and ask to be added to the waitlist, but you will be placed at the very bottom of priority, regardless of what your priority WOULD have been had you signed onto the waitlist beforehand.
 Instructors go through the whole prioritized waitlist prior to considering crashers.
 Crashers are then also ranked based on major and number of units.

 A: No. If your friend drops the class through GOLD, and you are then able to enroll during your pass time before someone else takes that space, then that’s of course fine.
-But if the class is full or closed, there is no way to “give” or “take” spaces.
-You have to put your name on the waitlist like anyone else who wants to try to add.
+But if the class is full or closed, there is no way to “give” or “take” or "save" spaces.
+You have to add yourself to the waitlist like anyone else who wants to try to add.
 The waitlist is prioritized for fairness and equity.

 I’m a student enrolled in the Open University program so I do not enroll using GOLD.
 Instead, I have a form that must be signed by the instructor, and I turn it into the Extension office.
 How do I know if there will be space for me, and how will I get the form signed?
 Should I email the instructor to sign it prior to the course starting?
 If so, can I be added to the GauchoSpace prior?